Ranth9909/Distributed-Video-Tracking/README.md

 # Distributed-Video-Tracking
 My Final Year Project as a Computer Engineering student in Universiti Teknologi PETRONAS.
-The system works but more work and progress are encouraged.
+Currently, the system works well but more work and progress are encouraged.

 ## Project Details
 The project would utilize OpenCV for capturing devices, TensorFlow object detection API (Faster-RCNN) and SORT for tracking the person in a video input.
 It is built upon the Siamese Neural Network.